g8kmh/RP2040_OOK48_LCD/README.md

-# RP2040_beacon_Decoder
+# RP2040 OOK48 LCD

 ## Description

-This Project is an experimental stand-alone Beacon decoder for JT4G and PI4 Amateur radio Beacons.
+This Project is an experimental test for a new Synchronous On Off Keying mode for use with weak signal microwave contacts

 ## Features

-Stand alone Beacon Decoder with LCD touch screen display.
+Stand alone Device with LCD touch screen display.

 No special programming hardware or software required.

-Serial programming using the RP2040s built in USB serial port and standard boot loader.
+Programming using the RP2040s built in standard boot loader.

-Settings are saved to EEPROM for automatic load on power on.
+10 Preset Messages are saved to EEPROM for automatic load on power on.

-Supports JT4G and PI4 datat modes, as used by many VHF, UHF and Microwave Beacons.

-Supports optional GPS connection for the accurate timing required for the JT4G and PI4 data modes.
+Requires a GPS 1 Pulse per second signal for accurate timing.

 ## Operation Description

 ### Display
 The display is split into 4 main areas.
 On the left are the Spectrum display and Waterfall.
 These are used to tune the reciever to the correct frequency.

 The Spectrum and Waterfall span from 300 Hz to 2200 Hz.
-Underneath the spectrum display there are 4 orange bands which indicate the correct frequencies for each of the 4 signal tones.
-The receiver needs to be tuned such that the received JT4G or PI4 tones fall withing these orange bands.
+Underneath the spectrum display there is an orange band which indicates the correct frequency for decoding (1 KHz) .
+The receiver needs to be tuned such that the received tone falls withing this orange band.

-Tone 0 for JT4G is set to 800 Hz.

-Tone 0 for PI4 is set to 684 Hz.

-When signals are being received one of the orange bands will turn green to indicate which of the 4 tones is being detected.
+When a signal is being received the orange band will turn green to indicate a tone is being detected.

-A cyan horizontal line will be drawn across the Waterfall at the start of each 1 minute period.
-This indicates that signal capture has started and should occur just before the beacon starts to send its data.

-A red horizontal line will be drawn across the Waterfall when the message is being decoded.
-This will be at about 48 seconds for JT4G and at about 28 Seconds for PI4.
-If the decode is successfullt the decoded message will be displayed on the right hand side of the screen.

-The decoded message line will contain the time in Hours and Minutes.
-Then an estimate of the Signal to noise ratio.
-Then a Colon followed by the decoded message.
+Received messages will appear at one character per second on the right hand side of the display.

+When Transmitting the Spectrum display is replaced with a RED box and the Text 'TX'.
+The transmitted message appears on the right hand side in red as it is sent.

 ### Controls

 At the bottom of the screen there are 6 touch buttons.
-Only 4 of these are currently in use.
+Only 3 of these are currently in use.

-CLR  Clears the Message display.
+Clear Screen.
+Clears the Message display.

-SYNC Performs a manual time synchronisation.
-The Seconds counter is reset to Zero and a new capture period is started.
-This allows the module to be used without a GPS module.
-An accurate timesouce can be used and SYNC pressed at the exact start of the minute.
-Or alternatively it should be possible to manually synchronise with the start of the Beacons transmissions if they are audible.

-JT4G Select the JT4G mode.

-PI4 Selects the PI4 Mode.
+Set Tx Text.
+This shows a menu of the 10 stored messages to be used for transmit.
+Selecting a messsage allows it to be edited on the next screen.
+Pressing the Enter Button saves the message.

+Tx / Rx   Starts and stops the transmission of the currently selected Message.

 ## Hardware Requirements